Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning

-First, notice that Accuracy and Social Welfare objectives are very nice.
-We can use this to loosely bound the optimality loss even when the only property satisfied by the fairness space is convexity. \begin{proposition}[Optimality loss bounds with no fairness space properties] For the Accuracy objective, the optimality loss between the unconstrained and fairness-constrained equilibrium is upper-bounded:
+Combining the two cases proves the claimed formula and the uniform bound $f(\bw)-f(\bw_u^\star)\le 4\max\{1,\|\bw^\star\|\}$. \end{proof} \begin{proposition}[Bound A: Convexity-based Accuracy loss] Assuming convexity of the fairness-constrained feasible region, for the Accuracy objective, the optimality loss between the unconstrained and fairness-constrained equilibrium is upper-bounded: